 Thinking about how to afford college?
 Scholarships in Maryland are a common form of support for education and many small local scholarships go unclaimed each year.
-At Going Merry, we bring local and statewide scholarships to you and let you fill out your applications all in one place!
+At Going Merry, we bring local and statewide scholarships to you!

 Check out the list below of scholarships for Maryland you could apply to!

-The Orrstown Bank Foundation annually awards scholarships to eligible high school seniors attending secondary schools within the core communities that Orrstown Bank serves.
+The Orrstown Bank Foundation Inc. Scholarship annually awards scholarships to eligible high school seniors attending secondary schools within the core communities that Orrstown Bank serves.

 The Scholarship Committee will review all materials submitted by an applicant.
 Due consideration will be given to factors that include, but are not necessarily limited to: academic achievement, test scores, service to the school and community, leadership, and financial need.
 No distinction or consideration shall be made with respect to race, color, religion, national origin, gender or sex, age, or marital status.